BarionLP/Barion.Forwarding/README.md

 ### Features
 - forwards calls to methods
-- forwards getter of properties
+- forwards properties (optionally including setters)
-- includes inherited members (not from `System.Object`)
+- includes inherited members
+- adds overrides if neccessary

 ### Limitations
 - No static members
-- No setter of properties
+- No indexers
 - No constructors
+- Ignores `required` keywords
+- Always forwards all method overloads
 - May encounter difficulties with generics
-- Always forwards all method overloads
-- Ignores members starting with `set_`/`get_` as they are typically lowered getters/setters
+- Ignores methods starting with `set_`/`get_` as they are typically lowered getters/setters

 ## Usage
 - add an analyzer reference to the csproj file or dll: